swtv-kaist/cs458-spring23/README.md

 - Lecture hours: Tue/Thur 4:00 - 5:15 PM

 - Lecture room: E3 Rm#1101 (and through Zoom)
-  - I plan to make a face-to-face lecture on Tues and an online lecture on Thurs (this plan may change later depending on the academic performance of the class participants).
+  - a face-to-face lecture on Tues and an online lecture on Thurs (this plan may change later)
   - Zoom link for Thurs class: https://kaist.zoom.us/j/5258253316

 - Prerequisite: proficiency in C/C++ programming and Linux utilities